wizz13150/RaptoreumStuff/README.md

 https://github.com/wizz13150/RaptoreumStuff/releases/tag/RTMBootstrap

-Just run and answer the questions if you're using custom folders.
+Just run the .bat and answer the questions if you're using custom folders.

+*Need to run the .bat as admin if you have to update your RaptoreumCore Wallet.

 -----------------------------------